Decreasing Term Insurance

 A Decreasing Term policy simply provides financial cover for your mortgage in the event that you pass away before you finish paying it off.
 This means that your loved ones won’t be left reeling in the wake of trying to continue paying the mortgage off and instead have peace of mind that the mortgage is taken care of.

-Decreasing Term policies tend to be cheaper than Level Term and are suitable for those looking to cover their mortgages.
-It’s usually a requirement by the bank or building society providing the mortgage service that you have some form of Life Insurance in place before the mortgage starts, and a Decreasing Term Life Insurance policy is suitable for this.
-This ensures that the agreement with the mortgage lender is settled, meaning your family don’t have to worry about paying the mortgage themselves.
+Decreasing Term policies tend to be cheaper than Level Term and are designed for those looking to cover only their mortgages.
+It can sometimes be a requirement or request by the bank or building society providing the mortgage service that you have some form of Life Insurance in place before the mortgage starts, and a Decreasing Term Life Insurance policy can be an option for covering this.
+This policy is designed to ensure that the agreement with the mortgage lender can be settled, meaning your family don’t have to worry about paying the mortgage themselves.

 What are the benefits of Decreasing Term cover?